Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Marija Škrinjar (1903), Recorded: 1989

-A more recent narrative song, originating probably at the end of the 19th cent., since the first written records of it are already from the 20th century.
-The strophic form (8787) and the almost invariably the same melody point to an artificial source, but the author remains as yet unidentified.
+A more recent narrative song, originating probably at the end of the 19th century, since the first written records of it are already from the 20th century.
+The strophic form (8787) and the almost invariably similar melody point to an artificial source, but the author remains as yet unidentified.
 This song is changes in the text, and its popularity, especially among women-singers, is shown by its spread through various places in Slovenia.

 Slovene Folk Songs: